The Boy in the Plastic Bubble: Reception

 David Vetter, the boy who inspired this film, questioned the film's depiction of how sterile Tod's use of the spacesuit was.
-Vetter scoffed at the idea that Travolta's character could simply wear the space suit back into the isolator without contaminating the bubble.
+Vetter scoffed at the idea that Travolta's character could simply wear the spacesuit back into the isolator without contaminating the bubble.

 The film was nominated for four Emmy Awards, winning one posthumously for Hyland.

 Impact and legacy

 Days after Bill Clinton was inaugurated as U.S. President, William Safire reported on the phrase "in the bubble" as used in reference to living in the White House.
 Safire traced that usage in U.S. presidential politics to a passage in the 1990 political memoir What I Saw at the Revolution by Peggy Noonan, where she used it to characterize Ronald Reagan's "wistfulness about connection"; Richard Ben Cramer used the phrase two years later in What It Takes: The Way to the White House with reference to George H. W. Bush and how he had been "cosseted and cocooned in comfort by 400 people devoted to his security" and "never s[aw] one person who was not a friend or someone whose sole purpose it was to serve or protect him."
 Noonan's use was a reference to The Boy in the Plastic Bubble.

-The film inspired Paul Simon's 1986 song "The Boy in the Bubble".
-In 1992, the film's premise was satirized in the seventh episode of the fourth season of Seinfeld.
-It was also the subject of the 2001 comedy film Bubble Boy and the 2007 musical In the Bubble produced by American Music Theatre Project and featuring a book by Rinne Groff, music by Michael Friedman and Joe Popp and lyrics by Friedman, Groff and Popp.

-The film was mentioned several times on the series That '70s Show, in the episodes of NCIS "SWAK" and "Thirst", on the Family Guy episode "The Father, The Son and The Holy Fonz" and in the film Superstar.
+The film was mentioned several times on the series That '70s Show, in the episodes of NCIS "SWAK" and "Thirst", on the Family Guy episode "The Father, The Son and The Holy Fonz", in the film Superstar, and in the "Bubble Boy" episode of Seinfeld, Season 4, Episode 7.
+It inspired Todd Haynes' 1995 drama Safe.

+The film and its underlying story inspired Paul Simon's 1985 song "The Boy in the Bubble", using the boy's survival as an example of how we live an "age of miracle and wonder".

 The film had a personal impact on Travolta and Hyland, who began a six-month romantic relationship until her death, after the film ended principal photography.

-In an episode of Dance Moms, Abby Lee Miller said the girls are doing a dance inspired by the movie.

-The film is referenced in two episodes of The Simpsons.
-In the Season 10 episode "Viva Ned Flanders," as the townspeople of Springfield mock Ned Flanders for never doing anything exciting in his entire life, Carl Carlson remarks "Even the boy in the bubble had a deck of cards."
-During the Season 13 episode "Little Girl in the Big Ten," Bart contracts a rare illness and is confined to a giant plastic bubble (similar to a hamster ball) in order to prevent him from spreading it to others.

-It was also spoofed by RiffTrax on June 28, 2010.